We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 If you need additional advice after reading the guidance on this page please contact your doctor or airline.

-• let your airline know if your wheel chair is collapsible and provide details of how to assemble and disassemble it.
+• Inform the airline if your mobility aid is collapsible and provide details of how to assemble/disassemble it.

 In partnership with the Queen Elizabeth's foundation for Disabled People awe have produced a film that gives wheelchair users, especially powered wheelchair users information and insight about travelling by air and the support available.